Understanding Antarctic ice sheet changes

 In other research, also involving Dr Pippa Whitehouse, a team of international scientists found that ice losses from Antarctica have increased global sea levels by 7.6 mm since 1992, with two fifths of this rise (3.0 mm) coming in the last five years alone.

 The findings are from a major climate assessment known as the Ice Sheet Mass Balance Inter-comparison Exercise (IMBIE).

 Find out more

-- If you would like to join the Department of Geography, we'll be recruiting academic staff later this year in our Annual Recruitment Campaign.
-Please register your interest and we will contact you when vacancies are advertised
+- If you would like to join our Geography Department, we’ll be recruiting academic staff later this year in our Annual Recruitment Campaign.
+Please register your interest and we will contact you when vacancies are advertised.